summu97/Azure-Project_Errors-and-New-Concepts/SonarQube/Sonar scan with test results for Backend.md

-Got it ✅
-Let me break this down clearly for your case (Gradle backend + SonarQube in Jenkins):
+Gradle backend + SonarQube in Jenkins:

 ---